Breed List

 Choosing a breed

-When choosing your future Psychiatric Assistance Dog (PAD), the most important thing to remember is that your goal is for it to become a dog that will assist you with your disability.
-An assistance dog is NOT a pet.
-It is important to acknowledge that your favourite breed might not be the most suited for becoming a PADs dog.
-You need to pick the dog that will mitigate your disabilities the best, this means they might not be the breed you always dreamed of having.
-Your assistance dog needs to be physically able to perform task related behaviours and public access behaviours without needing YOU to assist THEM.
+When selecting your future Psychiatric Assistance Dog (PAD), the most important thing to keep in mind is that its primary role is to assist you with your disability.
+An assistance dog is not a pet.
+It is essential to recognise that your favourite breed may not be the most suitable for becoming a PAD.
+You need to choose a dog that will best mitigate your disabilities, which may mean it is not the breed you have always dreamed of owning.
+Your assistance dog must be physically capable of performing task-related and public access behaviours without requiring your assistance.

 Labrador Retriever